quickgrid/ai-resources/papers.md

 ## Papers Read

-- :warning: Represents too much confusion regarding implementation, equations, details, or seems too hard etc.
+- :warning: Represents too much confusion regarding implementation, equations, details, complicated structure, language or seems too hard etc.
 - :dart: Represents at least one full pass is made, further review is needed and partially annotated, understood papers.
 - :triangular_flag_on_post: Represents fully annotated with an overall/somewhat good understanding of paper while reviewing.
 - :blue_book: Represents partially read papers or currently reviewing but not made a whole pass.